rahulkhare2088-ets/EireneTechSociety/DeveloperPartner.md

     **The Strategy**: Show them that digital inventory reduces "dead stock" (items that don't sell) and "stockouts" (lost sales).

     **Action**: Use data to provide them with Demand Forecasting.
-Tell them, "Based on our engine, shops in their area will need 20% more of Product X next week."
+Tell them, "Based on order historic data in our engine, shops in their area will need 20% more of Product X next week."
 This moves app from being a "software vendor" to a "business partner."

 *   **Integration with Legacy Realities**